Scott Carney: The Red Market

-Carney coined the phrase "The Red Market" to describe a broad category of economic transactions around the human body.
+Carney coined the phrase "the red market" to describe a broad category of economic transactions around the human body.
 Drawing on the concepts black markets, white markets and gray markets he suggests that commerce in body parts is separate because bodies are not commodities in a strict sense.
 Instead, commerce in human bodies needs to account for the ineffable quality of life and creates a lifelong debt between the provider and receiver of the flesh.
 Straight commerce in human bodies disguises the supply chain and reduces a human life to its meat value.
 Carney calls for "radical transparency" in the red market supply chain in order to protect its humanness.

 The book, The Red Market traces the rise, fall, and resurgence of this multibillion-dollar underground organ trade through history, from early medical study and modern universities to poverty-ravaged Eurasian villages and high-tech Western labs; from body snatchers and surrogate mothers to skeleton dealers and the poor who sell body parts to survive.
 While local and international law enforcement have cracked down on the market, advances in science have increased the demand for human tissue—ligaments, kidneys, even rented space in women's wombs—leaving little room to consider the ethical dilemmas inherent in the flesh-and-blood trade.

+The Enlightenment Trap

-The Enlightenment TrapThe Enlightenment Trap examines the unusual circumstances around the death of Ian Thorson while on a meditation retreat in the mountains of Arizona.
+The Enlightenment Trap examines the unusual circumstances around the death of Ian Thorson while on a meditation retreat in the mountains of Arizona.
 The book uses Thorson's story as a springboard to understanding the path that Tibetan Buddhism took to get to the United States and analyzes the often conflicted relationship that Americans have with the concept of enlightenment.
 Carney recounts the story of the death of his former student Emily O'Conner who took her life on a meditation retreat in India in 2006.
 Thorson was a follower of the controversial Buddhist guru Michael Roach who teaches a version of Buddhism that closely aligns with the Christian Gospel of Prosperity.
 Carney's book is based in part on his article in Playboy, "Death and Madness on Diamond Mountain".
-The book was originally published under the title "A Death on Diamond Mountain", and was re-released in 2016 under a new title.
+The book was originally published under the title A Death on Diamond Mountain and was re-released in 2016 under a new title.